 I feel like I’m wasting away.

 I spend ~10 hours each weekday within the world of Work, and I no longer enjoy it (but oh how I used to!).
 I scramble around, I’m in meetings, I help with planning, I get pinged and pulled into conversatons.
-I get annoyed with people and their incompetence, and my incompetence.
+I get annoyed with people and their incompetence, and my own incompetence.
 I avoid the work I need to do (Why?
 Don’t want to face reality.
 Of what?
 That I have to get this boring-ass sh*t done? idk).
 I’m learning still, but what I’m learning now is mostly ‘How to Improve Coordination and Cross-Functional Collaboration’ (vs more technical skills).
 And coordination problems are annoying.

 So I rebel, I slack off, I procrastinate, I don’t fully focus on work.
 I half-work throughought the day, which extends my working hours because of guilt plus the actual things that need to get done.